 Tarpons possess distinctive lateral lines and have shiny, silvery scales that cover most of their bodies and are found mainly in the three northern lagoons of Cozumel: Rio de la Plata lagoon, Paso Balem lagoon, and Monte Cristo lagoon.

 The lagoons mentioned above are the home of Tarpons in Cozumel.
-They are composed of inlets, coves, mangroves, sandy flats, coral flats, grassy flats, mud flats and shallow crystal clear waters, making it a perfect habitat of the elusive Tarpon.
-Usually, these fighter fishes are found in the mangroves and other isolated areas where they like to hide.
+They are composed of inlets, coves, mangroves, sandy flats, coral flats, grassy flats, mud flats, and shallow crystal clear waters, making it a perfect habitat of the elusive Tarpon.
+Usually, these fighter fishes land in the mangroves and other isolated areas where they like to hide.